TaylorJC/luasm/README.md

 local luasm = require('luasm')
 ```

 Initialize a finite state machine by passing a table to `luasm.make()`.
-That table only requires one entry; `edges`, a table of directed edges where each edges is defined by a `from` state and a `to` state.
-Optional keys include`initial` to set the starting state of the machine, and a table for each state with a list of callbacks.
-Valid callbacks are `onexit` and `onenter` and have a signature of `function(self, ...)`
+That table only requires one entry; `edges`, a table of directed edges where each edge is defined by a `from` state and a `to` state.
+Optional keys include `initial` to set the starting state of the machine, and a table for each state with a list of callbacks.
+Valid callbacks are `onexit` and `onenter` and have a signature of `function(self, ...)`.

 ```lua
 -- Make a finite state machine out of the table.